TACC/coe-332-sp23/docs/homework/homework03.rst

 PART 1
 ~~~~~~

-For the first part of this homework, download the water quality data set from
+For the first part of this homework, examine the water quality data set from
 `this link <https://raw.githubusercontent.com/wjallen/turbidity/main/turbidity_data.json>`_.
 The data is a JSON dictionary with one key, ``'turbidity_data'``, whose value is
 a time series list of dictionaries.
 Each dictionary in the list has the same set